yellowanthq/yellowant-dotnet-app/README.md

     - Invoke Name: A simple single word which users can use to control this app.
     - Short Description: A human readable short description

 4. After the application is created you will be at the application overview page.
-You need update the application with more information and click on "Update Application".
+You need to update the application with more information and click on "Update Application".
 ![YellowAnt Update App](https://github.com/yellowanthq/yellowant-sample-django-app/blob/master/docs/yellowant-app-overview-1.jpg "YellowAnt Update App")
 ![YellowAnt Update App](https://github.com/yellowanthq/yellowant-sample-django-app/blob/master/docs/yellowant-app-overview-2.jpg "YellowAnt Update App")
     - API URL: The endpoint through which YellowAnt will communicate with this app.